 Process theism does insist that, without some sort of commonality, or relationality, there could be no confrontation or tension between two perspectives, nor could they be closely linked.
 But what Zizek seems to be denying is any sort of commonality that could mediate these tensions in a way that does not introduce further tensions.
 Tensions remain “insurmountable,” and invoking the God of process theism will not surmount them or make them go away.

-I think I agree.
+To that extent I think I agree.
 Any way of newly interacting, divine or otherwise, involves a tension or noncoincidence with whatever came before.
 And there is no neutral common ground.

 As to whether we should call this noncoinciding ensemble of ways of newly interacting material or spiritual (or physical or mental), I consider that entirely optional.
 My position is a form of “nondualism” with (of course) a newly interactive twist: In some configurations reality interacts newly in ways that have been called material/physical, and in other configurations it interacts newly in ways that have been called spiritual/mental.
 (But with this outlook we might imagine a culture that never developed a this sort of binary.)
 So again, newly interacting remains the insurmountably tensive fundamental reality, and whether we call this matter or spirit is entirely optional.